ManticoreGamesInc/platform-documentation/src/tutorials/examples.md

 ### `isTeamCollisionEnabled`

-In this example, when a player interracts with a trigger it joins their team and they can no longer interact with it, but enemies can.
+In this example, when a player interacts with a trigger it joins their team and they can no longer interact with it, but enemies can.

 ```lua
 local trigger = script.parent